 The air tubes are stainless steel, which can also be recycled.

-The baffle and refractory panels are made of vermiculite compressed with a binder to form a rigid board.
+The baffle is made of vermiculite compressed with a binder to form a rigid board.
 Vermiculite can withstand temperatures above 2,000°F. It is not considered hazardous waste.
 Disposal at a waste management center is recommended.